Verification: d74e5bf16d135a91

 Acting

 Rajkummar Rao delivers a compelling performance as Ramakant, carrying the film with his versatility.
 Sanya Malhotra shines as Shilpa, adding emotional balance, while Abhishek Banerjee brings his signature intensity and humor.
 Supporting actors like Archana Puran Singh, Seema Pahwa, and Upendra Limaye enhance the narrative with strong performances.
+Each character contributes to the film's overall charm, making the ensemble cast a significant asset.

 Cinematography

 The film keeps its visuals simple and grounded, focusing more on narrative progression than stylistic brilliance.
 The realistic setting helps highlight the absurdity of the plot.
+Cinematographer's choices effectively complement the film's tone, creating a cohesive visual experience.

 Music & Background Score